-Grant expenditures are recognized in the period the grant agreement is signed by the Foundation and the grantee, provided the grant is not subject to future conditions.
-Conditional grants are recognized as grant expense and as a grant payable in the period in which the grantee meets the terms of the conditions.
-If payments of the unconditional promise to give are to be made to a recipient over several periods and the recipient is subject only to routine performance requirements, a liability and an expense for the entire amount payable is recognized.
+Grant expenditures are recognized in the period the grant agreement is signed by both the Foundation and the grantee, provided the grant is not contingent upon future conditions.
+Conditional grants are recognized as both grant expenses and grants payable in the period in which the grantee meets the specified conditions.
+If payments of the unconditional promise to give are to be made to a recipient over several periods and the recipient is subject only to routine performance requirements, a liability and an expense for the entire amount payable is recognized at the time of the agreement.
+Grants payable that are due in more than one year are discounted to their present value to reflect the time value of money.
+Initially the discount reduces the grants payable and the grant expenses and subsequently the periodic unwinding of the discount is recognized as grant expense.

 g.
-Cash, Cash Equivalents and Restricted Cash
+Cash, Cash Equivalents, and Restricted Cash

-Cash and cash equivalents consist of cash of US and foreign currencies, money market funds, and highly liquid investments with original maturities of three months or less at the date of acquisition, except for U.S. government bonds which are held as part of the investment portfolio.
+Cash and cash equivalents consist of cash of US and foreign currencies, money market funds, and highly liquid investments with original maturities of three months or less at the date of acquisition, except for United States Treasury instruments which are held as part of the investment portfolio.